PredixDev/MobileExample-WebApp-OfflineAuthentication/README.md

 ### Step 1 - Webapp setup

-This repo contains two webapps, and a Predix Mobile app configuration file.
-The two webapps should be published to your Predix Mobile cloud, and the Predix Mobile app configuration file should be defined using the pm tool.
+This repo contains two web apps, and a Predix Mobile app configuration file.
+The two web apps should be published to your Predix Mobile cloud, and the Predix Mobile app configuration file should be defined using the pm tool.

 The script "setup-demo.sh" has been provided to quickly perform these steps for you, if you desire.